kreekman/Pls-Donate-HUB/README.md

 # Pls-donate-hub
-Currently closed-beta PLS DONATE UI
+Currently closed-beta PLS DONATE UI.
+Only whitelisted users can use it (AKA my alts)